soberbichler/Introduction-to-Notebooks-and-Python-for-Humanities-Researchers/README.md

-# Introduction to Notebooks and Python fpr Humanities Researchers
+# Introduction to Notebooks and Python for Humanities Researchers

 | Title |  Go to Notebook    |
 | :---:   | :---: |